ItsPranavz/alzheimers-classification/README.md

 ## Overview

+This model classifies .nifti MRI scans into demented and non-demented classes.

+## Dataset

 This is a CNN based model which is trained on the oasis 2 dataset.
-It classifies .nifti MRI scans into demented and non-demented classes.

 ## Comtributors